open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 delivery of telemetry data.
 The client implementation SHOULD expose an option to turn on and off the waiting during a shutdown.

-If the client is unable to deliver a certain request (e.g., a timer expired while waiting for acknowledgements) the client SHOULD record the fact that the data was not delivered.
+If the client is unable to deliver a certain request (e.g. a timer expired while waiting for acknowledgements) the client SHOULD record the fact that the data was not delivered.